Olipear/Portfolio/src/pages/projects/proof-of-concept-prototyping.md

       There were several key features which I recognised as UX design to learn from:

       * Users can skip to step 3 by selecting from a list of templated examples.
 Giving them an immediate price, and promoting uses of the product a customer might not have considered.
-These can be filtered by size and room.

       * The interface is simple, and offers multiple ways for a user to complete a task.
 For example the wall dimensions can be set by dragging handles, or by clicking on measurement labels and typing in a number.

       * Measurements on the system visualisation can be toggled, providing important information without visual clutter.

       * Contextual labels instruct users on the function of each UI element.
-These shake a couple of times to draw attention, but would disappear once the controls were used.
+These shake a couple of times to draw attention, and would disappear once the controls were used.

       * I was particularly enamoured with the dynamic illustrations on the component section.
-It let users know what would fit on different shelves by using common objects rather than relying on measurements.
+It let users know what would fit on different shelves using relatable objects, rather than relying on measurements.

-      * Once complete, a unique sharable link was generated so that is could be shared with a partner or housemate.
+      * Once complete, a unique sharable link was generated so that it could be shared with a partner or housemate.

-      I would apply many of these lessons to my work on this prototype.
+      I applied many of these lessons to my work on this prototype.
   - heading: Wireframing and design
     intro: "The prototype evolved continually as we built it.
 Adding features in series to avoid leaving anything half finished. "